jgstr/twitchwebsub/README.md

 ## How to run

+For the best introduction, check out _[this video](https://vimeo.com/422954757/95166b91f5)_ I made for it.
+It's up to date as of May 26, 2020.
+I'll try to update it as I progress.

 ### Run for testing and development

 1. Install everything listed above and get your Twitch developer credentials.